jlsuttles/push-vs-poll-talk/slides.md

 !SLIDE

-# It is much more reasonable less complex for a client to keep track of their own failures and retries.
+# It is much more reasonable and less complex for a client to keep track of their own failures and retries.

 !SLIDE